-The senses are organs that connect the nervous system to the external environment.
+The sense organs connect the nervous system to the external environment.
 They are the sources of stimuli that cause a response in the nervous system, and they are the sources of all information to the human body.

 From the eye, a series of impulses is generated for transmission to the brain.
 The optic nerve carries these impulses.
 The region of keenest vision, the fovea, is located at the center of the retina.
 When vision is poor, light is not focusing on the fovea, and corrective lenses are prescribed.